 Where to find the most turtles in Aruba?

 Boca Catalina is great for snorkelling but if you want a more secluded spot then read on!
-Along the coast from Boca Catalina you will find the Tires Trapi Steps.
+Along the coast from Boca Catalina you will find the Tres Trapi Steps.

 From here, walk about 150m further along the coast.
 Then swim out and this was where Boyan found about 10-15 turtles all swimming along together!
 The only other place I have seen turtles like this was in Cebu in the Philippines and still never so many!
 Egypt also has some great turtles but the water also was not nearly as clear as this.